'A dramatic fall from grace for Rodgers & Leicester'

 The decline has continued this season, with Rodgers unable to revamp his squad, influential title-winning keeper Kasper Schmeichel leaving for Nice and time finally catching up with talismanic 36-year-old striker Jamie Vardy.

-There were question marks over the club's recruitment under Rodgers although they suffered a blow in the summer when one his biggest successes Wesley Fofana, signed from St. Etienne for £36.5m in October 2020, moved to Chelsea for an initial £70m fee on the final day of the transfer window after missing much of the previous season with a broken leg.
+There were question marks over the club's recruitment under Rodgers, although they suffered a blow in the summer when one his biggest successes - Wesley Fofana, signed from St. Etienne for £36.5m in October 2020 - moved to Chelsea for an initial £70m fee on the final day of the transfer window after missing much of the previous season with a broken leg.

 Leicester's squad was clearly in need of hefty renewal but they did not sign an outfield player until the final day of the summer transfer window.